-So much so, that when I boarded my first flight of 2014 to Andalucia, all I could think was, “What am I doing?” and “I don’t want to be here.”
+So much so, that when I boarded my first flight of the year to Andalucia, all I could think was, “What am I doing?” and “I don’t want to be here.”
 What I’ve not mentioned in any of my posts this year is that it took me a solid 3 weeks before I got into my travel stride and for every one of those 21 days I fought daily with indecision, loneliness and self-doubt.
 But then, somehow (perhaps with a sprinkling of the year’s first sunshine) things finally clicked and my year just got better and better.

-From Andalucia to Berlin to Amsterdam to a coast to coast journey across Mexico…and back the opposite way across the USA (interspersed with a couple of months in Colombia), I’m happy to say that 2014 has been one of my best travel years yet.
+From Andalucia to Berlin to Amsterdam to a coast to coast journey across Mexico…and back the opposite way across the USA (interspersed with a couple of months in Colombia), I’m happy to say that this year has been one of my best travel years yet.
 Largely it was down to the people I met.
 New friends I made, old travel friends I miraculously bumped into along the way (the world really is smaller than we might imagine some times) and, of course, the dependable, amazing friends and family at home who still manage to encourage me despite my curious way of life.

 Why am I showing you my year in pictures of sunsets?
 The simple answer is that I love sunsets (who doesn’t).
 But, more than that, whether I’m suffering travel burn out or even when I’m high on life, sunsets are nature’s one sight that stun me every time.